CC Harp consists of Main screen and several sub-screens: Settings, Utilities, PlayAlong, and Synthesizer, and a User Guide (this document).

 If it doesn't have to work like a real harmonica, every square can have 3 semitone bendable range by selecting the Free Bend feature on the Utilities screen.

 Bending features are described in the "Utilities" chapter of the user guide.

 Moving the touch downward from the dotted line makes the sound muffled as if it's closed with your hand, and further moving below the home area makes it a bit weaker.

 Conversely, moving the touch toward the ceiling causes a tremolo effect, and the tremolo cycle is faster as the touch is closer to the ceiling.

 When you release the touch, the cursor will return to the middle of the home area;

 Tip: You can express a manual tremolo with repeatedly tapping the bottom part of the controller.

-Direction of the Sound Controller
+Size, Position and Direction of the Sound Controller

 Displays the current settings which are the pitch, key, tuning, sound, etc.